You are here

 Section 2 – Mission: The Commission on Equity, Race, & Ethnicity (CERE) works to create an equitable campus community for people of all racial, ethnic, and intersecting identities through providing education and advocating for institutional change.

-Section 1 -- Membership: The Commission on Equity, Race, & Ethnicity is composed of self-selected UMD staff and faculty members committed to creating an inclusive, equitable, socially-just campus, who agree to actively participate in the activities of the commission and their own intercultural development work, subject to approval by the Chancellor.
+Section 1 -- Membership: The Commission on Equity, Race, & Ethnicity is composed of self-selected UMD staff and faculty members committed to creating an inclusive, equitable, socially-just campus, who agree to actively participate in the activities of the commission and their own intercultural development work.
 A typical term of service is three years.
 Should a member wish to continue to serve on the commission at the end of a term, a membership review is required.
 At the start of every academic year, the Co-Chairs or an ad hoc committee will send out a call to membership to campus constituents.

 Section 2 -- New Members: New members who meet the membership criteria are welcome to join the commission on a rolling basis.
 New members must go through an educational “on-boarding” process to learn about the history, philosophy, mission and activities of the commission.